Brown Sugar Chords | The Rolling Stones Guitar Lesson

 ||: Eb/G Ebadd9/G Eb/G | C F/A C |

-Once the verse kicks in, things get much simpler—we’re in C, following a classic I – IV – I – bVIIx – I progression:
+The verse simplifies, staying in C with a classic I – IV – I – bVIIx – I progression:

 | C | C | F | F |